 Running

-However, if your vein issues are not extreme and you really feel the need to run, you can opt for a slow jog on grass or another soft surface that helps cut back on the negative effects of high-impact treadmill or concrete running.
+However, people with mild vein issues can opt for a slow jog on grass or another soft surface, which helps reduce the negative effects of high-impact running on a treadmill or concrete.

 Weightlifting